Insights

 Having a single governed access layer for all business departments means that usable data can be pulled from the unified data layer with less duplication and additional transformation.
 Different departments can pull data from the same place in a consistent and standardized way, removing the need for redundant custom pipelines and saving man-hours and speeding up the system.

-In short, a unified data layer simplifies access and integration, ensures consistency and data quality and also prepares your telcos data to be AI-ready and cloud-compatible.
+In short, a unified data layer simplifies access and integration, ensures consistency and data quality, and also prepares your telco’s data to be AI-ready and cloud-compatible.

 But building a new unified data layer from scratch won’t eliminate existing legacy problems.
 At times like this, working with a strategic partner who can provide an AI-enabled full-stack solution built with a unified data layer can save large amounts of time and money.

-There are currently no clear winners in the telco digital transformation and AI adoption race yet, but an AI maturity gap between leaders and laggards is emerging.
 Working with the right partners who can provide you a telco-specific, full-stack solution with a unified data layer is a start.
-Working with one who has firsthand experience running its own telco alongside a proven data migration service is better.
+Working with one who has firsthand experience running their own telco alongside a proven data migration service is better.

 Circles’ AI stack is designed by operators for operators, ensuring relevance, speed, and scalability.
 Validated through deployments with global leaders such as Telkomsel, AT&T, and KDDI, the platform leverages multi-market learnings to deliver proven results.